tarwn/lessthandot-hugo/blogs/content/posts/2010-08-24-there-s-always-something.md

   - Server Programming

 ---
-It&#8217;s always amazing to go back and look at code that you wrote just over a year ago.
-As I&#8217;m sure it common with most people, I was surprised, and a little embarassed, at how bad some of my code was back then.
-It&#8217;s amazing how much you learn and grow in a year, especially when your as relatively new to the industry as I am.
+It's always amazing to go back and look at code that you wrote just over a year ago.
+As I'm sure it common with most people, I was surprised, and a little embarassed, at how bad some of my code was back then.
+It's amazing how much you learn and grow in a year, especially when your as relatively new to the industry as I am.
 So let me show you what I found that made me reflect on the last year.

 I recently got a request to make a rehash of a report I did a year ago, except that the drill down order is different.
 Cool.
 Copy, pase, drag, change a couple things, done.
 I deployed the new report to the dev server and off it goes.
-I then decided to go ahead and look at the stored procedure running the report to see exactly what it was doing, since I haven&#8217;t looked at it in about a year.
+I then decided to go ahead and look at the stored procedure running the report to see exactly what it was doing, since I haven't looked at it in about a year.
 Wow, I was a bit surprised when I opened it.
-Here&#8217;s what I found.
+Here's what I found.

 sql
 ALTER PROCEDURE [rp].[CompanyMoodList]